Sep9

 Calls for recognizing the weak spots others might be susceptible to by reminding them what the bible say on those issues.

-Reassures believers as slow as were are at times were in good company for Jesus’ own disciples didn’t get it at times either.
+Comforts believers in knowing we’re not alone when we don’t get it, for Jesus’ own disciples didn’t get it at times either.

-This is not saying believers can be lost due to the influences of dangerous teachers, since the Lord has already Saved us forever.
+Note: This is not saying Saved believers can be lost due to false teachers, since the Lord has already Saved us forever.
 But we can be spiritually harmed in leading us astray.

-The way to guard against the Yeast of the Pharisees & Sadducees is by knowing the Word of God.
-When we know scripture and it’s context we are less likely to be taken in by smooth talkers and false prophets.
-There are several ways to identify false teachings, but the primary way to spot them is to compare their teachings with the Word of God.
+Note: If believers are going to guard against the Yeast of the Pharisees & Sadducees we need to know the Word of God.
+When we know scripture we’re less likely to be taken in by smooth talkers.
+The primary way we do this is to compare their teachings with the Word of God.
 If what they are saying does not line up with what the Bible teaches, they are false teachers.
-In order to recognize when something is not lining up with the teachings of Scripture we must know what the Scriptures teach.-(Gal.
-1:6-10) We must be rooted in the word of God and rooted in a church community or our faith can divert elsewhere.
-We need to be in a church that teaches sound doctrine, who will help us when our thinking goes astray.
-If your still wondering how to identify false teachers.
-A good rule of thumb is that any preacher who makes little of Scripture and much of anything else is not to be trusted.
+Not only must we be rooted in the word of God, but rooted in a church that teaches sound principals and doctrine.
+A good rule of thumb in spotting false teachers is that any preacher who makes little of Scripture and much of everything else is not to be trusted.
 They may use good language and sound convincing, but they are not to be trusted.
-Another way of guarding against the false teachings of the Pharisees & Sadducees is to be rooted in church community where biblical teaching and principals are being taught.
 A good practice to adopt is, before joining a church find out what they’re statement of faith is.
 As an example “Do they believe the Bible to be the inspired, inerrant, and infallible Word of God.
 Do they believe that there is one God, eternally existent in three persons: Father, Son, and the Holy Spirit.
 Do they believe in the deity of our Lord Jesus Christ, in His virgin birth.
 Do they believe in Jesus’ vicarious and atoning death through His shed blood, and His bodily resurrection from the dead.”
 [Note: It is important to point out the difference between false doctrine and denominational disagreements.
 Different congregational groups see secondary issues in Scripture differently.
 These differences are not always due to false doctrine on anyone’s part.
 Church policies, governmental decisions, style of worship, etc., are all open for discussion, since they are not directly addressed in Scripture.
 Even those issues that are addressed in Scripture are often debated by equally sincere disciples of Christ.
 Differences in interpretation or practice do not necessarily qualify as false doctrine, nor should they divide the Body of Christ.]

-HOW TO IDENTIFY YEAST OF THE PHARISSES & SADDUCEES
+HOW TO GUARD AGAINST THE YEAST OF THE PHARISEES & SADDUCEES

 -